KevinZhouRafael/ActiveSQLite/README.md

 ## Features

- - Support all Features of SQLite.swift
+ - Support all Features of SQLite.swift.
- - Auto create tables
- - Auto add columns of id , created\_at , updated\_at
+ - Auto create tables.
+Auto add columns of id , created\_at , updated\_at .
  - Auto set values to attributes of models frome query sql
- - Mapping name of table and name of model, mapping attributes and columns
+ - Mapping name of table with name of model, mapping attribute names with column names
  - Support Transcation and Asynchronous
  - A flexible, chainable, lazy-executing query layer
  - Query use String or Expression<T> of SQLite.swift